- Passive income comes from investments or assets that keep earning money over time without constant effort.

 “The primary focus of a wealth portfolio is capital growth.
 How it supports your overall outlook, is by providing you with a passive income.”

 “People think that income comes from a ‘job’.
-We can’t expect to rely on employment income alone in order to be financially secure,” she said.
+We can’t expect to rely on employment income alone to be financially secure,” she said.

 What do you need to do to start a wealth portfolio?